Filament UI

 DBFlow Filament is the Standard operational UI layer for workflow administration.
 It runs on top of dbflowlabs/core and gives operators a Filament-native way to work with tasks, instances, and definitions.

 DBFlow Filament operates workflows.
 DBFlow Pro (dbflowlabs/filament-pro) designs workflows visually.
-Pro is Early Access / Preview — see Pro Visual Builder and Preview Limitations.
+See Pro Visual Builder and Pro Known Limitations.
 Standard UI details are below.

 Filament UI is only half of an integration.
 You still need Core runtime setup: migrations, user resolution, workflow definitions (code or UI), assignee resolvers, sync, and host business triggers (